kordi-labs/kordi-screenpipe-pipe/README.md

-# Kordi — Subscription Finder (Screenpipe pipe)
+# kordi — Subscription Finder (Screenpipe pipe)

-A [Screenpipe](https://screenpi.pe) pipe that finds the subscriptions you're paying for by reading what's been on your screen — billing pages, receipts, renewal banners, "manage plan" screens — and tracks them in [Kordi](https://kordiapp.com), which shows you what each one costs and where you can save.
+A [Screenpipe](https://screenpi.pe) pipe that finds the subscriptions you're paying for by reading what's been on your screen — billing pages, receipts, renewal banners, "manage plan" screens — and tracks them in [kordi](https://kordiapp.com), which shows you what each one costs and where you can save.

-No Kordi account needed up front: set your email, and the first sync creates your account and emails you a link to secure it.
+No kordi account needed up front: set your email, and the first sync creates your account and emails you a link to secure it.

-Complementary to Kordi's email-based discovery (Qira): that catches subscriptions in your inbox; this catches the ones that only ever show up on screen.
+Complementary to kordi's email-based discovery (Qira): that catches subscriptions in your inbox; this catches the ones that only ever show up on screen.

 ## How it works